 80% goes to the sensor owner

-A number of data sellers have been identified and the overview of the sectors already investing in sensors from Gartner highlights the key potential sellers of data for the years to come.
+A number of data sellers have been identified and Gartner’s overview of the sectors already investing in sensors highlights the key potential sellers of data for the years to come.
 The diagram below identifies the 2 groups (business, consumer) and the sub-groups that constitute each one.
 It is clear that the business group is the main global driving force in sensor deployment.

 In the blockchain world, a large number of projects are building distributed applications or dAPPs.
 These clientside applications interact directly with Ethereum or other blockchains.
 In many cases, for the sake of user experience, these applications are running on remote shared nodes like the ones Infura provides.